sundy001/rxjs-pattern/README.md

 A todo list is created with RxJS.

-This is a simple demostartion with Typescript and RxJS.
-It doesn't use any frontend frontend and util framework.
-Pure javascript and DOM maniplulation.
+This is a simple demonstration with Typescript and RxJS.
+It doesn't use any frontend and util library.